Cozy-Plugins/CozyLibrary/README.md

-A library used to create commands easily in spigot plugins.
+A library used to help create spigot plugins.

 **Maven**
 ```xml